doda42/LFSynth/README.md

 ![thumb](Thumbs/LFSynthThumb512.png)

 # Quick start
+Get the latest version of LFSynth at http://github.com/doda42/LFSynth

 Requires the Light Field Toolbox for MATLAB v0.4 available here: https://goo.gl/RHe4hR

 Run DemoLFSynth.m.
 It should generate a light field in a few seconds, and display it using the interactive LFDispMousePan function.